-Proprietary funds - All of the Housing Authority's services are reported in an enterprise fund.
-They are reported using the full accrual method of accounting in which all assets and all liabilities associated with the operation of these funds are included on the balance sheet.
-The focus of proprietary funds is on income measurement, which, together with the maintenance of equity, is an important financial indication.
+For accounting purposes, the Housing Authority is classified as an enterprise fund.
+Enterprise funds account for activities like those found in the private business sector where the determination of net position is necessary or useful to sound financial administration.
+Enterprise funds are reported using the full accrual method of accounting in which assets and liabilities, associated with the operation of these funds, are included on the balance sheet.
+Their focus is on income measurement which, together with the maintenance of equity, is an important financial indicator.
+Our discussion and analysis provides an overview of the financial activities and performance for year-end September 30, 2023.